1.6. PHP MySQL Bridge Connection

 8. It is important to post all changes that you have made to your remote database to see them at your online store.
 Select Tools -> PHP MySQL Bridge -> Post Changes to Web (CTRL + P).

-This action will post all commands stored in Pending Bridge Data section to bridge.php installed at your store.
+This action will post all commands stored in the [Pending Bridge Data] section to bridge.php installed at your store.

-When a bridge receives the file, it executes all commands one by one in order as they were stored/made locally.
-After all, commands are executed successfully, your remote store will reflect all changes you made locally.
+When a bridge receives a file, it executes all commands one by one in order as they were stored/made locally.
+After all commands are executed successfully, your remote store will reflect all changes you made locally.

-Also, you can Clear all Changes (will clear all commands) made locally before posting if you do not want them to be applied to your remote database.
+Also, you can [Clear Changes] (will clear all commands) made locally before posting, if you do not want them to be applied to your remote database.

 Pay attention that you won't be able to undo this action.